Submodular Maximization over a Matroid $k$-Intersection: Multiplicative Improvement over Greedy: Analysis of the Main Algorithm

 Note that $\sum_{o \in O}u(o) = f(O) - f(\emptyset)$.
 Moreover, the auxiliary weights $u$ are independent of the execution of Algorithm~\ref{alg:1}, and in particular, the random choice of $\tau$.
 The following observation relates the weights $\ow$ and $u$. \begin{observation} For every $o_j \in O$, $u(o_j) > 0$ and $u(o_j) \geq \ow(o_j)$.
 When $f$ is linear, the last inequality holds as an equality. \end{observation} \begin{proof} Consider any $o_j \in O$.
 Since we assume that $O$ is strictly down-monotone, we must have $f(o_j \mid O - o_j) > 0$ for all $o_j \in O$.
 The submodularity of $f$ then implies that $0 < f(o_j \mid O - o_j) \leq f(o_j \mid \{o_1,\dotsc,o_{j-1}\}) = u(o_j)$.
 Thus, $u(o_j) > 0$, and by using submodularity again, this further implies that

 Furthermore, when $f$ is linear, the inequality in the above derivation holds as an equality since both its sides are equal to $\max\{0, f(\{o_j\})\}$. \end{proof}

 For general submodular functions, we may have a strict inequality $u(o) > \ow(o)$ for some $o \in O$.
 In the following section, this potential discrepancy results in a loss proportional to $u(o) - \ow(o)$ in our charging analysis.
-In contrast, the following lemma shows that this discrepancy can also be used to derive an alternative lower bound on $f(A_{\leq L})$.
-To get our results, we balancing this lower bound against the bounds obtained in Section~\ref{sec:main-charging-scheme} via our charging scheme.
+However, the following lemma shows that this discrepancy can also be used to derive an alternative lower bound on $f(A_{\leq L})$.
+To get our results, we balance this lower bound against the bounds obtained in Section~\ref{sec:main-charging-scheme} via our charging scheme.

 \begin{lemma} It holds that

 \end{lemma} \begin{proof} By the definitions of the weights $u(o)$ and $\ow(o)$,

 \end{proof}